saturneric/GpgFrontend/README.md

 ## Features

 - Can run on **Windows, Linux and macOS**.
 - Open source, free, no need to install.

-- For Windows user, just double-click, and then you can use it freely.
+- For Windows and macOS user, just double-click, and then you can use it freely.

-- For macOS and Linux user, just type few command before running it.

 - Supports multiple languages.
 Don’t forget to help me translate this software.

 ## Usage